 Update on cross-agency convergence work programme

-The Minister for Arts, Culture and Heritage intends to approach key stakeholders in July/August to consult them on detailed proposals relating to the Digital Convergence Bill.
+The Ministry for Culture and Heritage intends to approach key stakeholders after the 2017 General Election to consult them on detailed proposals relating to the Digital Convergence Bill.

 This follows the Government’s announcement in August 2016 that it would use the Digital Convergence Bill to:

 - extend the Broadcasting Act 1989 to ensure all provider-selected online content, excluding news and current affairs, meets classification and content standards.
 This extension will provide consistency in how this on-line and broadcast content – which is often the same or of similar nature – is classified and subject to complaints.